TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ### The `each` method
 `each` is the most basic and flexible of the enumerable methods.

-Calling the `each` method on an iterable object will loop through each item in that object and perform a task, which you define in a code block that you state after calling `each`.
+Calling the `each` method on an array will loop through each item in that array and perform a task, which you define in a code block that you state after calling `each`.
 This is called passing a block to the method, which is similar to passing a variable.
 The task you want the method to perform can be as simple or complex as you need it to be.

-One thing to note is that after performing its task, `each` only returns the original object.
+One thing to note is that after performing its task, `each` only returns the original array.
 Because of this, the value it actually returns is generally not used.
 The action(s) in the code block it receives are what you are after (something to keep in mind when debugging your code).

 A simple example of a good use for `each`: Say we want to print every word in an array of strings.
 We can use the `each` method on that array like so: